Ireland Map Chicago Map Descendants 3rd and 4th Cousins Foy/Fee Irish Roots The Foy Farm in Derreennascooba About PetersPioneers Contacts Home Page

 In 1907, Ascension parish was carved out of St. Luke's parish to serve the south section of Oak Park.

 One of the children of Thomas and Mary Higgins Foy was James Aloysius Foy.
 He married Bessie Nora Murray in 1889.
 They had five children, one of whom was Frances Foy.
 Frances, and her husband Gus Dalstrom, were well-known Chicago artists.
 In 1938, 31 years after the death of Mary Higgins Foy, Frances painted the mural pictured below under a commission by the U.S. Department of the Treasury, Section of Fine Arts.
 The mural is entitled "Advent of the Pioneers, 1851."
-Mary Higgins Foy immigrated to Chicago in 1851.
 The mural is 15'x5' and hangs at the east end of first floor of the Main Post Office at 433 W. Harrison Street in Chicago.
 See Mural in the the Chicago Main Post Office.
 It was originally hung in the Chestnut Street Post Office in Chicago.
 The October 10, 1943 edition of the Chicago Tribune contains a nice article about Frances Foy and Gus Dalstrom entitled "Art, Marriage Double Ties for North Side Pair."

 Frances Foy's husband, Gus Dalstrom was an artist in the Department of Anthropology at the Field Museum in Chicago.
 Gus did the drawings for Digging into History, a book on archeology in New Mexico published by the museum in 1959.